jg-rp/liquid/README.rst

   and ``strftime`` for formatting.
 There are likely to be some inconsistencies between this and the reference implementation's equivalent parsing and formatting of dates and times.

+- In Ruby Liquid, the built-in ``increment`` and ``decrement`` tags can, in some cases, mutate "global" context and keep named counters alive between renders.
+Although not difficult to implement, I can't quite bring myself to do it.

 Benchmark
 ---------